Mayura-Rangdal/regression-model/README.md

 # regression-model
-Regression Model to Predict Cement Compressive Strength.
+Use of Regression Model to Predict Cement Compressive Strength.